 The iEVSE Home can also be plugged into a 240v outlet but they require a bit more setup as they work using the iEVSE Home app, making it easy to connect to your Wi-Fi network to schedule charging, track usage and more.
 There is a bonus despite having additional setup work, as the iEVSE Home allows you to better control your charging to lower utility rates, which may enable you to qualify for incentives with your utility company.

 If you do not have an existing 240v outlet where you want to plug-in and charge your EV, EvoCharge recommends you hire an electrician to install a 240v outlet or hardwire the unit when installing your Level 2 charger at home.
 All EvoCharge units come with an 18- or 25-foot charging cable for ultimate flexibility in the location of your charging station to the electric vehicle.
 Additional cable management accessories, like the EV Cable Retractor, provide further customization and convenience to maximize your home charging experience.

 Identifying the Best Level 2 Electric Vehicle Charger to Install at Home

 Purchasing the EVSE or iEVSE Home comes with the necessary hardware to mount and install your new Level 2 charger inside your garage or outside of your home.
 Getting an additional mounting plate makes it convenient if you want to take your charging station with you to a second home or cabin that is also set up for 240v connectivity.

 Our EV home charging stations are small in size, and feature fast, safe and efficient charging.
 They are a cost-effective and convenient option for keeping your EV powered.
 We offer non-networked charging solutions in addition to Wi-Fi-enabled chargers that are simple to use.
-Reference our easy-to-use Charging Station Builder and EV Charging Time tools to help determine the best charging solution to fit your needs as you decide how to go about installing a car charging station at home.
+Reference our easy-to-use EV Charging Time tools to help determine the best charging solution to fit your needs.